ECS153/final-project-chatsignal/README.md

 `npm run build` to make a new production build. <br/>
 After the build is complete, a "build" folder will appear.
 Move that folder to ./final-project-chatsignal/chat-signal/public and replace the old build. <br/>
 Go into the public directory and use the command
 `npm start` to start the project locally.
-The default port is localhost:3000.<br/>
+The default port is `localhost:3000`.<br/>
+First time user should register and login to chatsignal.
+You can open up two localhosts to test out the chat functionality.

 ### Project structure